 A medical doctor and nurse practitioners will also be available for your medical needs, if necessary.
 They will get a general medical history from you and provide a basic physical examination upon admission.
 They will also be available 24 hours a day for any medical needs, along with 24-hour nursing care.

 Length of stay varies by patient and is determined by the progress of your treatment, individual need and your own motivation.
-The average length of stay is five to seven days.
 You and the treatment team will review your progress and determine a discharge date.
 We will work together with you towards that goal.

 Because of potential dangers to yourself or others, a process is in place for requesting to leave treatment early.
 This is called being discharged Against Medical Advice (AMA).
 If a patient chooses this option, we will discuss the risks and benefits of leaving early.
 There is a possibility that some insurance carriers could deny payment for your hospital stay and you may become fully responsible for your bill should you leave AMA.
 Once an AMA request has been made, your doctor has 24 hours to assess you and make a determination about the safety of your discharge.
 Patient safety is foremost in this decision.